ai-z/ai-z.github.io/index.md

 layout: default
 ---

-AI-Z is a tool to display hardware resource usage and info.
-Supports both NVIDIA and AMD GPUs
+AI-Z is a tool to display hardware resource usage and info on linux.
+Supports both NVIDIA and AMD GPUs.

 ![screenhsot](./assets/screenshot01.png)